Higher Auslander-Reiten sequences and $t$-structures: Higher AR theory and a -structure on

-\begin{definition} $\C$ is called $\Ac$-\emph{approximating} if each object of $\TA$ admits a $\C$-approximation.
-Dually, $\C$ is called \emph{contravariantly} $\Ac$-approximating if $\C^{op}$ is $\Ac^{op}$ approximating.
-If $\C$ is both $\Ac$-approximating and contravariantly $\Ac$-approximating it is called \emph{functorially finite}. \end{definition} Note that if $\Ac = \mod(R)$ then $\C$ is contravariantly $\Ac$-approximating $\iff$ $\Dd \C$ is $\Dd \Ac$-approximating.
-We say $R$-approximating instead of $\Ac$-approximating when $\Ac = \mod(R)$. \begin{guiding example} Let $\C = \Proj(\Ac)$.
-Then a $\C$-approximation is a projective resolution and $\C$ is $\Ac$-approximating iff $\Ac$ has enough projectives. \end{guiding example}
+\begin{defi} $\C$ is called $\Ac$-\emph{approximating} if each object of $\TA$ admits a $\C$-approximation.
+Dually, $\C$ is called \emph{contravariantly} $\Ac$-approximating if $\C^{op}$ is $\Ac^{op}$-approximating.
+If $\C$ is both $\Ac$-approximating and contravariantly $\Ac$-approximating we call it \emph{functorially finite}.